 This recipe card may contain affiliate ingredient and equipment links.
 As an Amazon Associate I earn from qualifying purchases.

 - Prepare pork marinade by combining the soy sauce, egg yolk and 1 tbsp of cornstarch together in a medium sized bowl.
 Stir in the pork pieces and leave to marinade for 30 minutes.

 - Meanwhile, prepare peppers, onion, garlic and pineapple and place in separate bowls.
 It can get frantic while cooking and so having everything prepared in advance makes it much easier.

-- Prepare sauce by combining the pineapple juice, vinegar, sugar, water and tomato sauce together in a jar and shake briefly.
+- Prepare sauce by combining the pineapple juice, vinegar, sugar, water and tomato sauce together in a small bowl.
 Set aside.
-Dissolve cornflour in water and set aside too.

 - When both batches of pork have been cooked pop them all back into the hot oil for a further 30 seconds.
 Remove with a slotted spoon and drain in a bowl lined with kitchen towel.
 Keep warm (I put a plate over the top to keep the heat in).